dottedmag/ppow/README.md

 # Install

-Modd is a single binary with no external dependencies, released for OSX, Windows, Linux, FreeBSD, NetBSD and OpenBSD.
+ppow is a single binary with no external dependencies, released for OSX, Windows, Linux, FreeBSD, NetBSD and OpenBSD.
 Go to the [releases page](https://github.com/dottedmag/ppow/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.

-Alternatively, with Go 1.17+ installed, you can install `modd` directly using `go install`.
+Alternatively, with Go 1.17+ installed, you can install `ppow` directly using `go install`.
 Please note that CGO is required, so if you happen to have it disabled you will need to prepend the `CGO_ENABLED=1` environment variable.

-    $ go install github.com/dottedmag/ppow/cmd/modd@latest
+    $ go install github.com/dottedmag/ppow/cmd/ppow@latest

 # Quick start

-Put this in a file called *modd.conf*:
+Put this in a file called *ppow.conf*:

 ```
 **/*.go {